its-rlee/SmartBoba/README.md

 ## How It Works

 1. Enter the name of your boba drink (e.g., "Jasmine Milk Tea", "Matcha Latte", etc.)
-2. The app uses OpenAI to analyze the drink's composition, flavor profile, and texture
+2. The app uses Google Generative AI (Gemini) to analyze the drink's composition, flavor profile, and texture
 3. Based on this analysis, the app recommends the best toppings with compatibility scores
 4. Each recommendation includes details about why the topping pairs well with your drink
 5. Save recommendations you like for future reference

 ## API Usage Notes

-The app uses OpenAI's GPT-3.5-Turbo model by default.
-This offers a good balance between accuracy and cost.
-If you prefer to use the more powerful GPT-4 model, you can modify the `openAIModel` constant in the `app_constants.dart` file.
+The app uses Google's Gemini model for AI-powered drink analysis and topping recommendations.
+Make sure to provide a valid Google AI API key in your `.env` file if you want to use this feature.

 ## License